ARTS & CRAFTS

 Any other MISCELLANEOUS CRAFT not covered in the above crafts, needle craft or fine arts.
 Examples: Paper Mache, Stone Polishing, Enameling, Wire or Cord Sculpture, Collage, Beads (made into jewelry), String or Wire Art, Shrink Art, Cloth Flowers, miniatures, etc.

-(Painting & Drawing) Choose one of the following mediums: oil, water color, charcoal, ink, finger paint or pencil.
+Choose one of the following mediums: oil, watercolor, charcoal, ink, pastels, acrylic or pencil.

 1. Select or prepare background material (canvas, canvas board or paper) suitable for the painting or drawing medium chosen.